capitao-red-beard/fluent_python/README.md

 ### 10. Sequence Hacking, Hashing, and Slicing

 - `10.py` a Python code snippet showcasing "sequence hacking, hashing and slicing" in Python.

+### 11. Interfaces: From Protocols to ABCs

+- `interfaces_protocols.py` a Python code snippet covering some of the topics of this chapter.